Rewards / Sanctions

 • Maintain high standards of appearance and communication

 The Academy recognises that the motivation of students is critical in achieving high standards of students’ behaviour.
 This is central to our teaching and learning methods and to the way we offer rewards for good work and conduct.
 Students will be rewarded through House Points, Celebration Assemblies and Awards Evening.

 - Contributing to the Academy and wider community

 - Outstanding effort

 - Demonstrating responsibility and holding a position of responsibility

 - Attending revision classes

-Rules governing the behaviour expected of students are contained in the Positive Behaviour Management Policy and there is a clear staging process for sanctioning poor behaviour.
+Rules governing the behaviour expected of students are contained in the Positive Behaviour Culture Policy and there is a clear staging process for sanctioning poor behaviour.
 All sanctions are designed to support students in changing their behaviour and successfully accessing learning opportunities.